mrfragger/pdf-bookmark-editor/README.md

 Doesn't do vertical position (jumping to exact location of text in a page) within PDFs (as that requires pymupdf and python) but allows one to easily modify bookmarks for pages.
 Crop function isn't practical in this app.

-Click Compress icon,  to copy to terminal,  open terminal where pdf is located then paste command to compress PDF Use Ghostscript (free AGPL) for PDF compression: [Windows](https://www.ghostscript.com/download/gsdnld.html)
+Click Compress icon,  to copy to terminal,  open terminal where pdf is located then paste command to compress PDF

+The commands below give an example of the commands you copy which already have the filename of the input and output.
+Just make sure to open your terminal in the same directory as the pdf you wish to compress.

+Use Ghostscript (free AGPL) for PDF compression: [Windows](https://www.ghostscript.com/download/gsdnld.html)
 ```bash
 brew install gs         sudo apt install gs      choco install gs